elnino9Milan/LRP-utilization/README.md

 ## Overview

 This project analyzes the role of continued risk management education on Livestock Risk Protection (LRP), a federally subsidized insurance tool for US feeder cattle producers using a two-part econometric framework.
-The goal is to understand how education, subsidies, market conditions, and production factors influence both the extensive (participation) and intensity of LRP usage (intensive margins).
+The goal is to understand how various economic and policy factors: education, subsidies, market conditions, and operation size influence both the extensive (participation) and intensity of LRP usage (intensive margins).

 ## Research Question